TaitoUnited/wordpress-template/README.md

     taito db proxy                          # access using a database GUI tool taito db import: ./database/file.sql    # import a sql script to database

+Access data:

+    # WordPress data is located in `wordpress/data`.
+Add such files/folders to
+    # `wordpress/data/.gitignore` that should not be committed to git.

+Save database dump to `database/init/init.sql` before committing changes to git:

+    # WARN: Never commit confidential production data to git.
+    taito db dump

 Start a shell on a container:

     taito shell:wordpress
+    taito shell:database

 Stop containers: